Zibo: Honors earned

-Tourist attractions
+Tourism

 Zibo enjoys abundant historical and cultural sites of interest.
 The Linzi Museum of Ancient Chariots, the Museum of the History of the State of Qi, the Zibo City Museum, the Zibo Museum of Ceramics, the Zhoucun Ancient Commercial Town, and the Thousand Buddha Temple in Zhoucun are the most recommendable places for tourists who want to learn about Zibo's long history and about the Qi Culture.
 Yuanshan National Forest Park, situated southwest of Baoshan District in Zibo, is a spot worth visiting.
 It consists of the Great Wall of the Qi State, the grass skiing field, Dinosaur Valley and a folk garden.
 The Great Wall of Qi was built by the Qi State during the Spring-and-Autumn and Warring States Periods over 2,500 years ago.

+In 2023, Zibo became a popular tourist destination during the May Day holiday for its barbecue, which had gained popularity on the internet.

 Economy

 The Silk Road, prosperous from the Han to the Tang dynasty, is famous for economic and cultural exchanges between the East and the West.
 The Shandong area, particularly Zibo, was a major center of silk supply.
 At present, Zibo remains an important a producer of silk and light textile products in China.
 The city's products enjoy a great reputation at home and abroad.

 More than 50 types of mineral reserves have been found in the city.
 Zibo is a main source of coal, iron, bauxite, coal clay, chemical limestone, pottery clay, etc. in Shandong because of their large reserves, high quality, and wide distribution.
 Northern Zibo is also rich in petroleum and natural gas.
 The city initially developed as a mining city, and is currently undergoing technological upgradation and industrial transformation.

 Since 2002, the city has been steadily taking measures to improve the environment.
 Small, polluting coal mines and chemical factories were closed, while all major plants were required to install sewage disposal to get control the emission of air and soil pollutants.
 Currently, Zibo has three municipal sewage treatment plants that comply with China's Grade-A1 Integrated wastewater discharge standard (GB 8978–1996).

 In 2008, the total industrial output of Zibo reached 532 billion RMB.
 In the same year, its GDP was 231.7 billion yuan RMB, ranking just below Qingdao, Yantai, Jinan and Weifang within the province.
 The percentages of GDP in the agriculture, industry and service sectors were 3.5%, 64.8%, 31.7%, respectively.

 In 2017, Zibo's GDP reached 478.13 billion yuan RMB, ranking just below Qingdao, Yantai, Jinan and Weifang within the province.
 The percentages of GDP in the agriculture, industry and service sectors were 3.1%, 52.1%, 44.8%, respectively.

+In 2023, Zibo's successful policy of encouraging street food vendors became a role model for such cities as Beijing, Moscow, Ottawa and Shenzhen.